rahulunair/xpu_setup/Readme.md

 This guide provides step-by-step instructions for setting up an Intel discrete GPUs on Ubuntu 22.04.
 This repository contains a series of scripts that automate the configuration process, making it easier and more efficient.
 Depending on your specific dGPU, you can use one of the following branches:

-    - For Intel Data Center GPU Max Series (PVC) setup, use the main branch.
+    - For Intel Data Center GPU Max Series (PVC) setup, use the main branch (default).
     - For Intel Arc (Alchemist) GPUs setup, use the arc branch.
     - For Intel Data Center GPU Flex Series (ATS) setup, use the flex branch.